HenrikRoos/imdb-markup-syntax/readme.txt

 A plot summary is a description of the story in a novel, film or other piece of storytelling.
 It is not a review and should not contain the opinions of the author.
 It should contain all the necessary information about the main characters and the unfolding drama to give a complete impression of the twists and turns in the plot, but without confusing the reader with unnecessary detail.*<br /><br />Example: Les quatre cents coups has plot: **Intensely touching story of a misunderstood young adolescent who left without attention, delves into a life of petty crime.***

-    [imdb:plot_nolink] or [imdblive:plot_nolink]

-A plot summary is a description of the story in a novel, film or other piece of storytelling.
-It is not a review and should not contain the opinions of the author.
-It should contain all the necessary information about the main characters and the unfolding drama to give a complete impression of the twists and turns in the plot, but without confusing the reader with unnecessary detail.*<br /><br />Example: Les quatre cents coups has plot: **Intensely touching story of a misunderstood young adolescent who left without attention, delves into a life of petty crime.
-Without link to imdb.***

     [imdb:poster]

 Current movie poster image download automatic to your WordPress Media Library and display image as medium size from library.*<br />Example:<br />*<a href="http://www.imdb.com/title/tt0137523" title="Fight Club"><img src="http://ia.media-imdb.com/images/M/MV5BMjIwNTYzMzE1M15BMl5BanBnXkFtZTcwOTE5Mzg3OA@@._V1_.jpg" alt="Fight Club" height="200"/></a>